wtait/Scaffold/README.md

 npm run dev
 ```

-### Using the Application
+### End to end flow for iterating on the app:

-1. Open the frontend in your browser
+1. Start the frontend: `cd frontend && npm run dev`
-2. Enter a description of the web app you want to build
+2. In a new terminal, start the MCP server: `beam serve src/tools.py:s` -> copy URL displayed in terminal
-3. Watch as the AI generates code in real-time
+3. In a new terminal window, start the agent: `beam serve src/agent.py:agent` -> modify the URL in src/agent.py to point to the above MCP server URL
-4. See the live preview update as changes are made
+4. In the `frontend` directory, copy .env.template to .env, and replace the the token with your `Beam` token, and the URL with the websocket URL printed in th
-5. Provide feedback to iterate on the design
+5. Start interacting with the app in your browser!

-## ️ Configuration
+6. If you want to change the prompt, edit `baml_src/build.baml` and run `make generate` to regenerate the BAML clients

-### BAML Configuration
+### BAML / Prompts

-The AI prompts are defined in `baml_src/build.baml`:
+Prompts are defined in `baml_src/build.baml`:

 - **EditCode Function** - Main function for code generation
 - **CodeChanges Schema** - Defines the structure of AI responses
 - **Test Cases** - Validate prompt behavior

-### Sandbox Configuration
+### Sandbox/MCP server config

 The sandbox environment is configured in `src/tools.py`: